Megan KenScripps Fellow, Principal Investigator | mken@scripps.edu LinkedIn OrcID

 Currently an undergraduate student at The Ohio State University

-Currently a PhD student at Colorado University - Boulder
+Currently a PhD student in Biochemistry at Colorado University - Boulder

 Currently an undergraduate student at San Diego State University